-Performance Measure: services were delivered.
-Num FA - PM1 Number and percent of claims that are supported by documentation that services were delivered.
+Performance Measure: FA - PM1 Number and percent of claims that are supported by documentation that services were delivered.
 Numerator =- number of claims reviewed that are supported by documentation.
-Denominator = number of claims reviewed. ect one) (Several options are l ted, specify MMIS claims data eation):Other If Other is seree. ieu, specijy wiwiis clainis dau a, participant records Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) X State Medicaid Agency D Weekly □100% Review X Operating Agency □ Monthly X Less than 100% Review □ Sub-State Entity X Quarterly X Representative Sample; Confidence Interval = X Other Specify: X Annually 95% +/-5% Utilization Review Contractor □ Continuously and Ongoing □ Stratified: Describe Group: Other Specify:' □ Other Specify:
+Denominator = number of claims reviewed. one) (Several options are l cation):Other If 'Other' is selected d, specify MMIS claims data a; participant records Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) X State Medicaid Agency □ Weekly □100% Review X Operating Agency □ Monthly X Less than 100% Review □ Sub-State Entity X Quarterly X Representative Sample; Confidence Interval = X Other Specify: X Annually 95% +/-5% Utilization Review Contractor ☐ Continuously and Ongoing ☐ Stratified: Describe Group: Other Specify:' ÷ □ Other Specify:

-FA - PM2 Number and percent of claims paid for participants who are eligible on the date the service was provided and where services were consistent with those in the service plans.
+Performance Measure: FA - PM2 Number and percent of claims paid for participants who are eligible on the date the service was provided and where services were consistent with those in the service plans.
 Numerator = Number of claims paid for participants who were eligible on the date the service was provided and where services were consistent with those in service plans.
 Denominator = Number of claims reviewed.
-Data Source (Select one) (Several options are listed in the on-line application): Other If 'Other' is selected, specify MMIS claims data; PCIS2 or LTSS Maryland data
+Data Source (Select one) (Several options are listed in the on-line application): Other If 'Other' is selected, specify MMIS claims data; PCIS2 or LTSSMaryland data